senselogic/SCURL/README.md

 ## Description

-Scurl make URLs less bot-friendly by :
+Scurl makes URLs less bot-friendly by :
 - encoding them in hexadecimal;
-- optionally encrypting them using an XOR mask based on a linear congruential generator.
+- encrypting them using an XOR mask based on a linear congruential generator.

 ## Samples